shaifulazh/react-from-scratch/readme.md

 This is react with type script with Flask as backend as backend.
 Build by me.
-Please to share this to humans..hehe
+Please to share this to humans..hehe Ignore the npm install below unless you know what you doing.
+To compile this react app, use "npm install && npm run build".
+Compile files will be inside the "dist" folder.

 npm install react react-dom